mmachel/GitHubTest/Hello.md

 ## Hello World

-Let us look at the simple HelloWorld program and see how it has been written and compiled and it the libraries.
+Let us look at the simple HelloWorld program in C# and see how it has been written and compiled and it the libraries.

 ```csharp   HelloWorld.cs
 using System;